supix/DIploy/README.md

 The actual (though nevertheless emulated) implementation of the service is in the file `PersistenceLayer/Products/GetPopularProducts_Db.cs`.
 When this implementation works, returned products have names starting with "Fake...".

-So far, whe have the service definition (interface) and two service implementations in two different places.
+So far, we have the service definition (interface) and two service implementations in two different places.
 The next step is to create a `ProductsController` which is in charge of showing the list of products through an action.
 The `IGetPopularProducts` is injected into the controller and the view is coded.
 We skip the details, which are out of scope now.
 If you run the project, you get an error saying that `ProductsController` has not a default constructor.
 This is the moment when the DI controller comes into play.

 So, let's install the DI library through the following NuGet commands: